 Loomly Tip: Custom Workflow allows you to automate your team workflow with assignment Triggers and consolidate your approval process with conditional Guards.

 For example, you can create a trigger that automatically assigns your manager/client to posts that are Pending Approval.
-And you can create a guard to prevent posts from being scheduled/published unless they have been approved, for example, by your Account Manager and Chief Marketing Officer.
+You can create a guard to prevent posts from being scheduled/published unless they have been approved, for example, by your Account Manager and Chief Marketing Officer.

 Aside from hiring the right team members, it’s important to develop the right team culture.

-Research shows that an employee’s team is fundamental to their wellbeing, engagement, and overall work ethic.
-Although only 26% of employees feel their team works seamlessly together.
+Research shows that an employee’s team is fundamental to their well-being, engagement, and overall work ethic.
+When employees feel like they have a strong workplace community, the odds of them feeling like they belong increase by 785%.

 So, here are four ways you can develop a team culture and ensure your team members feel safe, empowered, connected, and valued.